Fermion Chirality from Non-Bipartite Topology: Geometric Doubler Lifting on the FCC Lattice with Preserved Chiral Symmetry

 (±1, ±1, 0) (and cyclic permutations) (1)

-The FCC reciprocal lattice is generated by:
+The FCC reciprocal lattice is generated by the basis vectors:

 b